-Southern Comfort a leader in Manitoba’s geothermal industry, spearheading innovation, providing education, initiating growth, and promoting the development of geothermal projects in our province.
+Southern Comfort is the leader in Manitoba’s geothermal industry, spearheading innovation, providing education, initiating growth, and promoting the development of geothermal projects in our province.
 We take pride in the integrity of our business, and strongly believe in the value that geothermal energy brings to Manitoba.
-Each geothermal project needs to be evaluated by its own merits; not all projects have an attractive payback period.
-We stand by our expertise in systems design, and are committed to ensuring that homeowners receive honest recommendations regarding the feasibility of their project.
+We stand by our expertise in systems design, and our promise, “Guaranteed operation to design intent.”

 The U.S. Environmental Protection Agency (EPA) has called ground source heat pumps, “The most energy-efficient, environmentally clean, and cost-effective space conditioning systems available.”
 (1)

 Simply put, a geothermal or ground source heat pump is a central heating and/or cooling system that pumps heat into or from the ground.
 Air is exchanged between the building and the ground via high-density polyethylene pipes.
 These loops carry a heat-transfer fluid (usually comprised of water and antifreeze), which extracts ground heat and brings it to the surface.
 Heat is distributed throughout the home via forced air or a hydronic system.

 A geothermal heat pump requires three components to provide heating and cooling for your home: